MostafaAmin0/MostafaAmin0/README.md

 ### Hi there 👋

-- 🔭 I’m currently software engineer and Mobile Application Developmer
+- 🔭 I’m currently Software Engineer and Mobile Application Developmer
 - 🌱 I’m currently learning Computer Vision & Backend & Compiler Design
 - 👯 I’m looking to collaborate on more and more projects 😅
 - 📫 How to reach me: